The COURT and COVID19:

 Where is the Courthouse located?

-We are at 228 Broadway, in between the Myrna Loy Center and the Law Enforcement Center, in the same building as Lewis and Clark County Justice Court and Helena Municipal Court.
+We are at 228 Broadway, in between the Myrna Loy Theater and the Lewis and Clark County Jail, in the same building as Lewis and Clark County Justice Court.

-Jurors should be aware that if they park in the 1-Hour parking between the Myrna Loy Center and the Courthouse, they run the risk of getting ticketed by the Helena Parking Commission.
+Jurors should be aware that if they park in the 1-Hour parking between the Myrna Loy Theater and the Courthouse, they run the risk of getting ticketed by the Helena Parking Commission.

 I'm going out of town...

-Jurors can request to be made unavailaible for certain times: a scheduled vacation, upcoming doctor appointment, incoming guests, or out of town work; you can call 406-447-8216 and request to be made unavailable for those dates.
-The Courts draw juries two weeks in advance of the trial so we ask that as soon as you know a date you will not be able to serve on a jury you call the Clerk's office and let us know.
+Jurors can request to be made unavailable for certain times: snowbirds, college students, a scheduled vacation, upcoming doctor appointment, incoming guests, or out of town work.
+The Courts draw juries two weeks in advance of the trial so we ask that as soon as you know a date you will not be able to serve on a jury you call the Clerk's office at (406) 447-8225 or email and let us know.

 OFFICERS OF THE COURT